janwillies/virtual-k8s-styra-opa/readme.md

 ![styra](./styra.png)

 ## Initial setup
-we need to install some prerequisites first
+We need to install some prerequisites first

 ### Kubernetes
-get a local kubernetes environment, for example via `kind` or `minikube`:
+Get a local kubernetes environment, for example via `kind` or `minikube`:
 ```bash
 minikube start
 # or